 Constantly reinforce people’s cybersecurity awareness:

 One of the popular tactics is sextortion.
 It differs in that a person’s emotions are used to stimulate the sending of the ransom.
 For example, fear or panic.
 Cofense discovered a sector botnet.
-In June 2019, it had 200 million email addresses.
+In June this year, it had 200 million email addresses.
 Soon, their number increased by 330 million.
 Therefore, it is important to build people’s awareness.
 If you want to protect your business, be sure to pay attention to informing and training employees.

 No technology can replace knowledgeable employees:

-In 2018, a large medical company was targeted by a phishing attack.
+A large medical company was targeted by a phishing attack.
 However, reports from people about receiving suspicious letters allowed the security center to react quickly.
 The attack was stopped in 19 minutes.

 3. Keep Your Operating System and Software Updated